 Although Finland is a seismically calm area, the Loviisa nuclear power plant has been comprehensively prepared for a possible earthquake.
 There is no need to fear tsunamis, typhoons or other extreme phenomena here.
-As a result of climate change, the water level in the Baltic Sea is expected to rise and extreme weather events to become more common.
+As a result of climate change, the water level in the Baltic Sea is expected to rise, and extreme weather events to become more common.
 The increase in extreme weather events is not expected to cause any problems for the safety of the Loviisa power plant in the future.

 Currently, both land and sea rise levels are almost the same.
 The sea level is expected to rise only slightly at the plant site by 2050.
 The variation in the sea level is very closely monitored at the Loviisa power plant.
-Based on long term monitoring and studies, it is known that the threat of high seawater level in Loviisa does not occur suddenly, but the wind direction and the flows of the Gulf of Finland’s water masses make it predictable.
-For example, in January 2005 the sea level rose more than 1.7 meters above average, setting a record.
-The yard level of the power plant is at a height of 3 meters, so only additional monitoring at the plant site was needed during the event, and the situation did not cause any further measures at the plant.
+Based on long-term monitoring and studies, it is known that the threat of high seawater level in Loviisa does not occur suddenly, but the wind direction and the flows of the Gulf of Finland’s water masses make it predictable.
+For example, in January 2005, the sea level rose more than 1.7 meters above average, setting a record.
+The yard level of the power plant is at the height of 3 meters, so only additional monitoring at the plant site was needed during the event, and the situation did not cause any further measures at the plant.

 The safety of the Loviisa power plant has been ensured by numerous different systems.
-For example, the plant has many back-up power systems to prepare for power outages that may be caused by external events.
+For example, the plant has many backup power systems to prepare for power outages that may be caused by external events.
 Although the probability of a severe reactor accident is very low, the Loviisa power plant was one of the first in the world to install systems for such an accident at the turn of the millennium.
 In 2015, a new air cooling system independent of seawater cooling was implemented for Loviisa nuclear power plant.
 The system improves the plant’s preparedness for extreme conditions when seawater could become unavailable for its normal cooling function.
-Examples of such situations would be an oil catastrophe in the Gulf of Finland or an exceptional natural phenomenon such as excessive algae released by wind.
+Examples of such situations would be an oil catastrophe in the Gulf of Finland or an exceptional natural phenomenon such as excessive algae released by the wind.

 Fortum has systematically developed the safety of its plants for decades.
 The post-Fukushima safety assessment didn’t uncover any factors that would have required immediate measures at Fortum’s Loviisa power plant.
 We work to advance plant safety every day at Loviisa through developing work procedures, implementing plant modernisations and personnel training, for example.
 This is how we create an increasingly robust safety culture.